aubreypwd/wordpress-themereview-vvv/readme.md

 ## To get started:

-1. Clone this branch of this repo into the `www` directory of your Vagrant as `www/theme-review`
+1. Clone this repo to your VVV/`www` folder
+2. Update to a [release tag](https://github.com/aubreypwd/wordpress-themereview-vvv/releases) to keep stable
-2. If your Vagrant is running, from the Vagrant directory run `vagrant halt`
-3. Followed by `vagrant up --provision`.
+3. If your Vagrant is running, from the Vagrant directory run `vagrant halt` followed by `vagrant up --provision`.

 Perhaps a cup of tea or coffee now?
-The provisioning may take a while
+The provisioning may take a while.

 Then you can visit [http://themereview.wordpress.dev](http://themereview.wordpress.dev) to start developing or reviewing themes.

 ## To start over (review another theme):

-You can use (I know it's long, Textexpander?) `vagrant ssh -c 'cd /home/vagrant/www/wordpress-themereview-vvv/ && rm -Rf htdocs/ && sh vvv-init.sh'` to do it and not reset your Vagrant.
-Or, you can always `vagrant reload --provision` and get a cup of coffee.
+You can do it the soft way using (I know it's long, Text Expander?) `vagrant ssh -c 'cd /home/vagrant/www/wordpress-themereview-vvv/ && rm -Rf htdocs/ && sh vvv-init.sh'`.
+Or, you can do it the hard way `vagrant reload --provision` and get a cup of coffee.

 ## Dependencies